LikeCarter/blacklithium/content/posts/2021-04-19-antd-with-nextjs-bitzjs.md

 ## NextJS

-If you are using NextJS, you will need to modify `next.config.js` and `babel.config.js`.
+If you are using NextJS, you will need to `yarn add next-plugin-antd-less` and modify `next.config.js` and `babel.config.js`.

 ```typescript
 // next.config.js